 “The unit has provided an important opportunity for rural clinicians to perform and undertake some practical airway management skills.
 These skills are invaluable for when we are caring for critically unwell patients either in our rural practices or our rural hospitals,” Mark Smith, clinical director at Dunstan Hospital, adds.

 The services provided by Mobile Health has proved to be pivotal in delivering high quality healthcare to those living and working in rural communities, eliminating the need for them to travel.

-The concept of the mobile surgical unit aligns with one of the guiding principles of the New Zealand Health Strategy: Equitable access for all New Zealanders to a comprehensive range of health and disability services.
-Eight-year-old Ella is one of 26,308 rural patients who have received high-quality treatment in the mobile surgical unit.
+The concept of the surgical unit aligns with one of the guiding principles of the New Zealand Health Strategy: Equitable access for all New Zealanders to a comprehensive range of health and disability services.
+Eight-year-old Ella is one of 26,308 rural patients who have received high-quality treatment on the surgical unit.